Unity-Technologies/usd-unity-sdk/package/com.unity.formats.usd/Documentation~/USD Import.md

 To import a USD file into Unity, use the USD context menu, and select one of the 'Import as ...' options as required.
 Supported USD file formats are:

--   .USD
+-   .usd
--   .USDA
+-   .usda
--   .USDC
+-   .usdc
--   .USDZ
+-   .usdz

 ## Importing Options

--   **Import As GameObjects**: Imports selected USD file as GameObjects directly into the Scene Hierarchy.
+-   **Import As GameObjects**: Imports selected USD file as GameObjects directly into the Scene Hierarchy for the open scene.

 -   **Import as Prefab**: Imports selected USD file as a Prefab into the project folder.
+This method will also generate PlayableAssets and materials that can be reused.
+Note that the import will be much slower than for GameObjects, and the prefab must be unpacked to make any changes.

 -   **Import as Timeline Clip**: Imports selected USD file as a Prefab containing empty Materials and the Timeline Clip.
 If animation is recorded in the Timeline Clip, that can be used to animate other applicable Unity Objects.